(Los Sin Nombre)

 Claudia Gifford is traumatised after police find the body of her daughter Angela who has been brutally murdered.
 Five years later, Claudia receives a phone call from Angela, saying she is alive and that ‘they’ only wanted Claudia to believe that she was dead.
 Joined by retired detective Bruno Massera, Claudia follows a trail of clues that Angela urges her to take.
 In so doing, they realise that Angela is an innocent that has been chosen for sacrifice by a cult that practices ecstatic salvation through ultimate perversion.

 Ramsey Campbell is such a prolific and popular horror novelist – some 30 novels, the editor of innumerable anthologies and winner of several dozens horror fiction awards – that it is a surprise to find that The Nameless was the first film ever adapted from one of his works.
-This Spanish-made adaptation is the directorial debut of former genre fanzine editor (Zineshock) and award-winning short film maker Jaume Balaguero who in the next few years became one of the top Spanish genre directors.
+This Spanish-made adaptation Campbell’s 1981 novel was the directorial debut of former genre fanzine editor (Zineshock) and award-winning short film maker Jaume Balaguero.
+In the next few years, Balaguero became one of the top Spanish genre directors (see bottom of page for Jaume Balaguero’s other films).
 The Nameless came with considerable acclaim, having won various Best Film awards at Sitges, Fantasporto and Brussels fantastic/horror film festivals.

 Jaume Balaguero next went onto make the disappointing haunted house/occult film Darkness (2002), followed by the ghost story Fragile (2005), as well as creating the story for The Nun (2005), writing the script for Inside (2016) and producing Summer Camp (2015).
 He had his biggest with as co-director of the Found Footage film [Rec] (2007) and its sequel [Rec] 2 (2009) about an apartment full of infected zombies and solo directed a further sequel with [Rec]4: Apocalypse (2014).
 Balaguero subsequently went on to solo direct Sleep Tight (2011) about a malevolent apartment manager and Muse (2017).